KALLET GENESEE THEATRE - West of Syracuse, NY

 And another letter on 8/23/07 recognized George Read as the key factor of Kallet Genesee's success.

-George Read is now retired, but keeps active.
-He has worked as a passenger conductor for the New York, Susquehanna & Western Railway, and he still works as a projectionist now and then.
-He continues his long-running involvement with the Syracuse CineFest every year.
-It's becoming clear that he has plenty of fans with fond memories of how much his brand of showmanship and first-class presentation enhanced their moviegoing experience.
+George Read is now retired, but active.
+He has enjoyed his passion for trains as a conductor for the New York, Susquehanna & Western Railway, continued his long-running involvement with the yearly Syracuse CineFest, and has often been found in the projection booth at the nostalgic Palace Theatre in Eastwood.
+It's become clear that Read has plenty of fans, with fond memories of how much his brand of showmanship and first-class presentation enhanced their moviegoing experience.

 Text © 2007 by TJ Edwards Photos © 2007 by George Read.